-- 55. The deliverable supply was estimated based on ENTSO-E (European Network of Transmission System Operators for Electricity) data.
-It is composed of the average Spanish domestic Net Generating Capacity (NGC) and Spain yearly power import capacity for the year 2017.
-ESMA agrees with using data from ENTSO-E data to calculate deliverable supply as this ensures publicly available figures consistent at the European level. - 56.
-ESMA considers that the methodology used to calculate deliverable supply is consistent with Article 10(1) of RTS 21 that sets out that deliverable supply shall be calculated "by identifying the quantity of the underlying commodity that can be used to fulfil the delivery requirements of the commodity derivative." - 57.
-The monthly deliverable supply figure has been calculated by converting the capacity (expressed in MW) to MWh per month. - 58.
-This approach is consistent with Article 10(2) of RTS 21, which sets out that "Competent authorities shall determine the deliverable supply [...] by reference to the average monthly amount of the underlying commodity available for delivery over the one-year period immediately preceding the determination". - 59.
+- 49. The deliverable supply was estimated based on ENTSO-E (European Network of Transmission System Operators for Electricity) data.
+It is composed of the average Spanish domestic Net Generating Capacity (NGC) and Spain yearly power import capacity for the year 2020.
+ESMA agrees with using data from ENTSO-E data to calculate deliverable supply as this ensures publicly available figures consistent at the European level. - 50.
+ESMA considers that the methodology used to calculate deliverable supply is consistent with Article 10(1) of RTS 21 that sets out that deliverable supply shall be calculated "by identifying the quantity of the underlying commodity that can be used to fulfil the delivery requirements of the commodity derivative." - 51.
+The monthly deliverable supply figure has been calculated by converting the capacity (expressed in MW) to MWh per month. - 52.
+This approach is consistent with Article 10(2) of RTS 21, which sets out that "Competent authorities shall determine the deliverable supply [...] by reference to the average monthly amount of the underlying commodity available for delivery over the one-year period immediately preceding the determination". - 53.
 ESMA agrees that the rationale underpinning Article 18(3) of RTS 21 with respect to the spot month enables the national competent authority to adjust the spot month limit downwards in case the deliverable supply is significantly higher than the open interest.
-ESMA therefore considers that a downward adjustment of the spot month limit for the Spanish power Future contracts is reasonable under Article 18(3) of RTS 21. - 60.
-Consequently, these position limits have been set following the methodology established by RTS 21. - 61.
-ESMA also notes that, overall, the position limits set result in a consistent and harmonised approach in the application of position limits for derivatives contracts based on Spanish power.